Big O Notation

 return all_subsets

-In the above example, we use recursion to calculate the Fibonacci sequence.
+In the above example, we generate every subset of a set.
 The algorithm O(2ⁿ) specifies a growth rate that doubles every time the input data set is added.
 An O(2ⁿ) function's exponential growth curve starts shallow and then rises rapidly.

 O(n!) - Factorial Time Complexity